se-sic/SPLConqueror/README.md

 nfp Performance

 # Here, the binary sampling strategy FeatureWise (FW) is selected
-featurewise
+binary featurewise

 # The sampling strategy Plackett-Burman for numeric options is selected
-expdesign plackettburman measurements:125 level:5
+numeric plackettburman measurements:125 level:5

 # Print configurations selected by the sampling strategies in the file 'samples.txt'
 printconfigs ./samples.txt